jamestha3d/OTO_notes/README.md

 API documentation implemented with Swagger

-#Authentication is employed using JWT Bearer Token
+## Authentication is employed using simple JWT Bearer Token

-* log in with the log in route
-* copy access token
+### To Authenticate
+* Access the /signup/ endpoint and provide sign up info: username, email, password
-* paste access token in the authorize box up top
+* Access the /authenticate/ endpoint to Generate an access token
-* test various api endpoints
+* All Requests to Authenticated endpoints should be sent with the following key, value in the request headers {
+    "Authorization": "Bearer [access_token]"
+}

+### Note the [] surrounding access_token should be omitted.

+API end Points were tested using Insomnia.

+Unit Testing also implemented.